achevrot/impunity/_sources/string_annotation.rst.txt

     def speed(distance: "stadium", time: "s") -> "meters / seconds":
         return distance / time

-    Warning : "'stadium' is not a unit recognized by Pint"
+    # Warning : 'stadium' is not a unit recognized by Pint

 Note however that as is, type checkers like mypy will return an error as `meters` or `s` are undefined.
 Please visit :doc:`annotated` to use impunity